 - Be open to discern one’s vocation and willing to accept that one may not be called to the diaconate.

-The formation program to become a permanent deacon lasts 4.5 years: a half year of discernment and four years of pastoral, spiritual and academic formation.
+The formation program to become a permanent deacon lasts five years: a year of discernment, called aspirancy, which starts with a mandatory retreat in October for the aspirants, and four years of pastoral, spiritual and academic formation as a candidate for Holy Orders.
 The formation program is free with the exception of books and other related fees, and is administered by the Archdiocese of Washington.

-During the final four years of formation, candidates meet two evenings a week for classes and have responsibilities during the summer and on occasional weekends.
+During the four years of candidacy, candidates meet two evenings a week for classes and have responsibilities during the summer and on occasional weekends, including a mandatory retreat for candidates and wives every year in late August.
 Classes are held at the Pastoral Center of the Archdiocese of Washington and are video-conferenced to locations in Montgomery County and Southern Maryland.

 Come and See Events

-Come and See meetings for the Ordination Class of 2025 and subsequent classes will be held starting in January 2020, and the schedule and locations for Come and See meetings will be posted in November 2019.
+Come and See meetings for the Ordination Class of 2025 and subsequent classes will be held: